Do you know how to tell if ham is bad?

 2. In Freezer

-On my own, I freeze the ham when I buy too many packages or someone sends me ham as a gift.
-And, of course, the container and proper degree is always the key to freeze uncooked ham for up to 8 months.
-These are filling steps:
+Is it safe to freeze lunch meat like ham?
+Yes, it is.
+I usually freeze the ham when I buy too many packages or someone sends me ham as a gift.
+And, of course, the container and proper degree is always the key to freezing uncooked ham for up to 8 months.

 Step 1: Set up the freezer at 0°F or below.